hesiyuan/micro/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/zyedidia/micro/blob/master/LICENSE)
 [![Snap Status](https://build.snapcraft.io/badge/zyedidia/micro.svg)](https://build.snapcraft.io/user/zyedidia/micro)

+This is EntangleText, an forked extensionto Micro.

+To run EntangleText, simply go build and run

 Micro is a terminal-based text editor that aims to be easy to use and intuitive, while also taking advantage of the full capabilities of modern terminals.
 It comes as one single, batteries-included, static binary with no dependencies, and you can download and use it right now.